When it comes to monetization, I’ve tried it all.

 Your “AM” is your inside source at the network.
 Every now and again they’ll call you or email you to get you to run some of their new offers.
 I’m always nice and professional when they reach out:

 After all, most AMs are cool peeps just doing their job.
 And it’s a relationship that you can leverage for exclusive deals (as you’ll see next).

 One of the perks of having a good relationship with your AM is that you can get commission bumps.

 In fact, I have a 100% success rate so far.
 And it’s because I do two things: a) maintain a good relationship with my AM and b) play one network against another.

-Every now and again you should check to see if one of your offers is running at a competing network.
+Every now and again check to see if the offer you’re promoting is at a competing network.

-When I see that a network has an offer that I’m already running — but at a higher rate — I ask my AM if they can match it:
+When I see that another network is running one of my offers at a higher rate, I ask my AM they can match it:

-They don’t want you to bolt for another network and will usually hook you up:
+They don’t want you to bolt for another affiliate network.
+So they’ll usually hook you up:

 You may have noticed that this is a $.30 bump from what the network was publicly offering.

-That may not seem like a lot, but let’s do the math:
+That may not seem like a lot, but let’s quickly do the math: